ServiceNow/Fast-LLM/docs/success-stories/starcoder-2.md

 title: "StarCoder2"
 ---

-2023 marked a big year for our team at ServiceNow Research as we embarked on training **StarCoder2**, an open-source LLM optimized for coding tasks.
-This project, an evolution of the StarCoder model, aimed to create a family of models capable of handling a wide array of programming languages, achieving performance comparable to (or even surpassing) larger models in some benchmarks.
+2023 was a transformative year for ServiceNow Research's Foundation Model Lab.
+Partnering with [BigCode](https://www.bigcode-project.org), we set out to build **StarCoder2** [@lozhkov2024starcoder], an open-source language model designed specifically for coding tasks.
+This iteration of StarCoder [@li2023starcoder] has been built to handle a wide range of programming languages with performance on par with some larger models.

-Through the year, we put Fast-LLM to the test on **NVIDIA's DGX SuperCloud**, using multiple **DGX A100-80GB nodes**.
-The Fast-LLM framework was developed specifically to optimize the training workflow for LLMs like StarCoder 2, combining **data parallelism** with **tensor parallelism** to maximize GPU utilization, minimize idle time, and maintain high throughput across all nodes.
-The framework's adaptable design allowed us to scale the model on a large compute cluster seamlessly, handling everything from distributed data loading to real-time monitoring and load balancing between compute nodes.

-Our goal was ambitious: to train the 3-billion-parameter StarCoder2 model on **The Stack V2** dataset, a large and diverse code corpus containing repositories across more than 600 programming languages, courtesy of the Software Heritage archive.
-This dataset provided real-world code examples and broad coverage of programming paradigms, ensuring that StarCoder2-3B could understand context-rich coding tasks with high precision and accuracy.
+Our goal was ambitious: to train the [3-billion-parameter StarCoder2 model](https://huggingface.co/bigcode/starcoder2-3b) on over **3 trillion tokens** from **The Stack V2**—a rich, diverse dataset compiled by BigCode from the Software Heritage archive.
+This data provided StarCoder2 with the breadth of real-world code examples and programming paradigms it needed to tackle complex coding tasks with high accuracy and deep contextual understanding.

+To bring StarCoder2 to life, we ran Fast-LLM on **NVIDIA's DGX SuperCloud**, utilizing **DGX A100-80GB nodes**.
+Fast-LLM allowed us to maximize GPU throughput and streamline our entire training pipeline.
+The complexity of scaling StarCoder2's training across nodes became a seamless experience.

-## The Role of Fast-LLM
+## How Fast-LLM Made StarCoder2 Possible

-Fast-LLM enabled us to achieve a training throughput of **10,000 tokens per second per A100-80GB GPU**, which allowed us to reduce the expected training time by **20%** compared to the Megatron framework.
-This boost in scalable efficiency was made possible by Fast-LLM's optimized data pipelines and balanced load distribution, ensuring minimal latency and consistent GPU saturation across all nodes.
-This performance demonstrates Fast-LLM's capacity to handle a model of this scale with impressive efficiency and stability, setting a new benchmark for training large language models.

-Fast-LLM's adaptability shone as we trained StarCoder2-3B with a **Fill-in-the-Middle (FIM) objective**, a novel approach for the model to generate and complete code snippets in a contextually relevant way.
-FIM training requires dynamically structured data inputs and, therefore, efficient shuffling and sample handling—all handled seamlessly by Fast-LLM.

-## Technical Highlights

-- **16K Context Window**: StarCoder2-3B boasts a **16,384 token context window**.
-That's four times the length of the original model.
-With Fast-LLM, we integrated Grouped Query Attention (GQA) to achieve this, allowing the model to retain context over extensive code snippets, conversations, and documentation.

-- **Dynamic Dataset Handling**: Training with The Stack V2 posed challenges; the dataset's sheer size and variety required Fast-LLM's efficient, adaptive sharding and fast sample batching.
-These features allowed us to effectively leverage our compute resources, creating a streamlined experience when dealing with billions of code tokens.

-- **High Throughput on DGX Nodes**: Although we're awaiting precise throughput metrics, preliminary tests showed that Fast-LLM allowed each node to perform at peak efficiency, even when processing over **4 trillion tokens** in total.
+Fast-LLM was designed to maximize efficiency in large-scale language model training—especially for tasks like StarCoder2.
+Here's how Fast-LLM's capabilities helped us achieve our goals:

+- **Optimized Throughput and GPU Utilization**: Fast-LLM's data parallelism allowed each A100-80GB GPU to operate at its peak, sustaining **10,000 tokens per second** throughput.
+This boosted GPU utilization and brought down training time by **20%** compared to other frameworks.
+Fast-LLM made sure every GPU cycle was used efficiently, cutting down on idle time across the board.

+- **Support for Long Contexts**: With Fast-LLM's built-in Grouped Query Attention (GQA), StarCoder2-3B was able to leverage a **16,384 token context window**.
+This is essential for code comprehension, where context often spans hundreds of lines or more.
+GQA enabled the model to hold extensive context across sequences, which translates into better understanding of long code snippets, in-depth documentation, and detailed coding conversations.

+- **Fill-in-the-Middle (FIM) Training**: Fast-LLM supported FIM training objectives natively, allowing StarCoder2-3B to complete and understand code by predicting missing snippets in various contexts.
+This structure-focused training enhanced the model's performance, making it adept at understanding code structure, flow, and syntax.

-## The Road Ahead
+## The Takeaway

-The results of StarCoder2-3B have set the stage for ongoing innovation.
-With Fast-LLM's framework as a robust foundation, we are now exploring fine-tuning for even more targeted code generation applications, building models that offer immediate utility across development, deployment, and debugging tasks.
-StarCoder2-3B's performance and versatility stand as a testament to the power of Fast-LLM and to the incredible potential of open-source models in advancing the AI landscape.

-For more insights and technical details, please refer to our publications on StarCoder2 and Fast-LLM [Cite relevant papers].
+StarCoder2-3B is the first large-scale, real-world demonstration of Fast-LLM's capabilities in specialized language model training.
+This project exemplifies how Fast-LLM not only powers large models but does so with adaptability and efficiency.
+It's not just about achieving results—it's about doing so in a way that's replicable and accessible to labs of all sizes.

+With Fast-LLM, we've made a leap in efficiency and performance, setting the stage for future innovation in LLM training.
+This is just the beginning, and we're excited to see how Fast-LLM will continue to push the boundaries of language model development for coding and beyond.